rodrinrj/best-design-system/README.md

 ## Things I would do in the future for a real library

+- Improve library code
+  - Add more components
+  - Add more tests
+  - Add styles (maybe tailwind) for more complex components
+  - Add variants instead of one-by-one settings for easier use on complex combinations
 - Improve CI/CD
   - Publish the library to the correct registry (npm, private, etc)
   - Push the coverage on build and enforce minimum percentage of testing